HakaiInstitute/erddap-basic/README.md

 - See http://localhost:8070/erddap/status.html for status
 - See `bigParentDirectory/logs/log.txt` for more information
-- Test your dataset with the `DasDds.sh` script
+- Test your dataset by running the debugging tool - `sh DasDds.sh` and entering the datasetID